June 10 – July 5, 2020

-The Rome Seminar is designed to introduce graduate students from across the humanities to the unique primary sources available in Rome.
-Working hands on with materials in some of the city’s archives and libraries, students are exposed to the rich potential of a wide range of sources produced from 1100 to 1750.
-Seminar meetings are held at the Vatican Apostolic Library, the Biblioteca Nazionale, and the Archivio di Stato (state archives), and elsewhere.
-Practical skills for using non-textual primary sources like works of art and architecture are taught.
-The seminar also includes a series of presentations by senior scholars who discuss how they have collected and interpreted Roman primary sources in their own research.
+This seminar is designed to introduce graduate students from across the humanities to the unique primary sources available in Rome.
+Working hands on with materials in the city’s archives and libraries, students will be exposed to the rich potential of a wide range of sources produced from 1100 to 2020.
+Seminar meetings will be held at the Vatican Apostolic Library, the Biblioteca Nazionale, and the Archivio di Stato, and elsewhere.
+The seminar will also include a series of presentations by senior scholars who will discuss how they have collected and interpreted Roman primary sources in their own research.

 Each successful applicant will receive a stipend of up to $3,500 to defray travel costs, housing, and meals in Rome.
 We welcome applications from students from any discipline at any stage in their graduate education.
 To be eligible to apply, you must be enrolled full-time in a graduate program.
 The focus of your research need not be Rome but you should have an interest in developing that research through the use of primary sources located in the city.

 There are extraordinary and understudied materials in libraries and archives in the city for archeologists and classicists, art historians and historians, musicologists and students of theater and performance, historians of late antiquity, the Middle Ages, the early modern period and the world, specialists in the Near East and East Asia.
 The holdings of the Vatican Library alone include priceless manuscripts and documents from East Asia, the near East, and North Africa – as well as a vast collection of ancient, medieval and early modern texts in Greek and Latin, a unique resource for the history and literature of ancient Greece and Rome, of Christianity from its origins until recent times, of relations between Christians and Jews from antiquity onwards, and other subjects without number.